Elizabeth Adalian MCH

 I am honoured to receive an Hpathy award for 'Excellence in Homeopathy'.
 This was based on accomplishments in contributing to Hpathy and to the homeopathic community in general.
 Hpathy, the world's most prolific homeopathic journal said, "To celebrate the 20 years of Hpathy.com, we are giving special awards to 66 special contributors this year."

 What health professionals are saying about this book ~

 I am a chiropractor in practice for nearly 40 years.

 My studies have also led me to Bert Hellinger's constellation work too and the transgenerational influences on us.
 I have had a deep interest in Homeopathy for many years.
 So because of that I was particularly drawn to your book.
-I just completed listening to your wonderful interview with Charles Parker.
-It was wonderful!!
-Great sharing about the lady from Croatia and the young boy.

 Once again, thank you for writing your book and sharing your years of experience with everyone.
 I am sure a lot of people will benefit from your efforts in years to come.
 Blessings.

 Bob Feinberg.
 Columbus GA in USA.
 July 2018.

 This is a book that makes you think!
 It is a book that increases your self awareness of how you decide on the remedy for your patients.